Taming-the-BEAST/Structured-birth-death-model/README.md

 `bdmm` is a model that can be used to explain data that is clearly divided into separate partitions, or demes.
 The demes can be geographical locations, as in our example, but the sequences can also be separated through other means than that, e.g. by a specific drug resistance mutation (strains can develop/lose drug resistance and thus move between demes, but can not transfer between demes otherwise), or location in the body (for example, for localised infections caused by the same agent).
-In this dataset we have strains from 2 different locations, New Zealand and Hong Kong, so the `Number of demes` should be set to 2, which luckily also is the default value.
+In this dataset we have strains from 2 different locations, New Zealand and Hong Kong, so the `Number of demes` should be set to 2, which also is the default value.
 Next, `bdmm` lets you estimate the `Reproduction number per type` and the `BecomeUninfectiousRate per type`.
 This will let us see the differences in reproduction fitness and speed of recovery between the two locations, so we leave the `estimate` checkboxes checked.
 We can leave the starting values at default as it will not influence the inference a lot.